Tw1stzzzzy/research-trend-agent/README.md

 ---

-**Note**: Please ensure compliance with API usage terms and rate limits of academic platforms before using this system.
+**Note**: Please ensure compliance with API usage terms and rate limits of academic platforms when using this system.